Clubs & Organizations

 - Must be a junior or a senior to join NHS

-- Must maintain a GPA of 3.5 or higher on a 4.0 scale.
+- Must maintain an unweighted GPA of 3.5 or higher on a 4.0 scale.
 If students falls below the 3.0 mark he/she will be given a probationary semester to bring GPA back up to a 3.5.

 - All members are asked to perform 15 hours of volunteer service to SHS or their community per semester.
 (New members are only required to complete 10 hours the first semester due to time constraints) 1st year members = 25 hours per year, returning members = 30 hours per year.